tamaskis/planet3D-MATLAB/README.md

 `background(spec)` sets the plot background for drawing celestial bodies in 3D. `spec` refers to the specified background, and can be set to `'Black'`, `'Stars'`, or `'Milky Way'`.

 <br/><br/>
 <br/><br/>

 # Examples and Additional Documentation

    -  See "EXAMPLES.mlx" or the "Examples" tab on the File Exchange page for examples.
    -  See [Visualizing Celestial Bodies in 3D.pdf](https://tamaskis.github.io/documentation/Visualizing_Celestial_Bodies_in_3D.pdf) (also included with download) for additional documentation.

+<br/><br/>
+<br/><br/>

+# Installation

+   - Open "3D Earth and Celestial Bodies (planet3D).mltbx" in the "INSTALL" folder to install as a toolbox.
+MATLAB will automatically perform the installation and add all the functions, images, and data to the MATLAB search path.
+   - Alternatively, the "planet3D" folder can be copied to the directory of a script that you want to use the functions in.
+At the beginning of the script, include "`addpath('planet3D')`" to add all functions, images, and data to the MATLAB search path.